 What other tips do you have?

 - Stay hydrated and rest as much as possible to facilitate complete and quick healing.
-Call our Shreveport dental office if you have excessive bleeding or pain that doesn’t lessen with time.
+Call your surgeon if you have excessive bleeding or pain that doesn’t lessen with time.
 Be aware of signs of infection (swelling, redness, odorous or sour discharge) at the surgical site and seek professional care when needed.